• Skip to primary navigation

 Reheat in the microwave or in a pot on the stove.

-Blue bowls holding grits with chives.
+Blue bowls with vegan grits breakfast, topped with chives.

 If you try this recipe and love it, let me know!
 Leave a comment and ⭐⭐⭐⭐⭐ rating in the comment section below.
 It truly makes my day and is such a help!